hanumantmk/EncodedValue/README.md

 all memory access is mediated through char \*'s.

-The headers can somewhat standalone as template based implementations of more complex memory acces.
-The basic design is somewhat convuluted, but revolves around providing a description of the access desired.
+The headers can somewhat standalone as template based implementations of more complex memory access.
+The basic design is somewhat convoluted, but revolves around providing a description of the access desired.
 New implementations can easily be provided and none of the implementation is really hidden.
 See the [MetaPointer](#meta_pointer) section for more info.